HotDocs Author workflow — Manage Components

 As mentioned above, each component has several attributes you can set (called properties).
 Some of these properties (such as Name) apply equally with all other components and some properties only apply to components of the same type.
 The colored blocks below show the hierarchy and relationships between the various types of components in Author.
 Each block also displays a list of the properties pertinent to each component type.

-Variables are a type of component that represents an unknown value; you can define how to gather that value from a template user, how HotDocs stores that value as an answer, and how to format that answer when assembling a document.
+Variables represent unknown values.
+You define how HotDocs gathers that value from a template user, stores it as an answer, and formats it when assembling a document.

 Component Identity Property